What are nematodes?

-Avoid carrying infested plants or soils to new areas, since nematodes could be introduce to the new areas.
-Be cautious and selective to chose nematode free plants from reliable nurseries.
-Prevent water run off on your farm.
+Avoid carrying infested plants or soils to new areas, since nematodes could be introduced to the new areas.
+Be cautious and selective to chose nematode-free plants from reliable nurseries.
+Prevent water runoff on your farm.
 This can carry nematode-infested soils to new areas on your farm.
-If under irrigation, make sure water supplied to plants are just enough to prevent run off.
-Farm tools and equipment used on soils with nematode infestation could also be media for spread of nematode.
-Make sure to clean tools and equipment before usage on your farm.
+If under irrigation, make sure water supplied to plants are just enough to prevent runoff.
+Farm tools and equipment used on soils with nematode infestation could also be media for the spread of nematode.
+Make sure to clean tools and equipment before use on your farm.

 Chose resistant or tolerant varieties and rootstocks

-Minimize the effects of nematodes with the choice of resistant vegetable varieties and fruit tree rootstalk.
-Some tomato varieties from trusted sources (labelled VFN – Verticilium, Fusarium, Nematodes) are resistant to root knot nematode.
+Minimize the effects of nematodes with resistant vegetable varieties and fruit tree rootstalk.
+Some tomato varieties from trusted sources (labelled VFN – Verticillium, Fusarium, Nematodes) are resistant to root-knot nematode.
 Resistant varieties can still show some galling when there is the presence of nematode but does not affect yield.

-Controlling root knot nematode is not easy even with land fallowing and rotation, because many weeds could also host them.
+Controlling root-knot nematode is not easy even with land fallow and rotation because many weeds could also host them.

 However, with careful planning and combination, nematode numbers can be reduced.
 Sudangrass, some bean varieties and tomatoes varieties can be used in rotation plan to reduce nematode populations.

-Fallowing is when you leave the land to regain fertility after periods of cropping.
-Leaving the land to fallow for 1 year can reduce the population of root knot nematode enough to successfully grow a susceptible annual crop.
-An extended fallow period can further reduce the population of root knot nematode.
-When fallowing, it is important to keep soil moist to induce hatching of nematode eggs and control weeds on which nematodes can survive.
-As a result, eggs will hatch, but nematodes will die if there in nothing to feed on.
+Land fallow is when you leave the land to regain fertility after periods of cropping.
+Leaving the land to fallow for 1 year can reduce the population of root-knot nematode enough to successfully grow a susceptible annual crop.
+An extended fallow period can further reduce the population of root-knot nematode.
+When fallowing, it is important to keep the soil moist to induce hatching of nematode eggs and control weeds on which nematodes can survive.
+As a result, eggs will hatch, but nematodes will die if there is nothing to feed on.

-Repeated fallowing is necessary when root injury is detected as nematodes can build up to damaging levels in a single season.
+Repeated fallow is necessary when root injury is detected as nematodes can build up to damaging levels in a single season.

 Chose the right planting and harvesting dates